-New high-speed train from Air France due to hit the rails in 2010
+New high-speed train from Air France due to hit the rails

 Good news for travellers between France and the UK.
 Very soon they will have more choices and possibly quicker trips and lower fares.
 Air France-KLM announced last month that it will offer high-speed train service between Paris and London starting in 2010.
 Service between Paris and Amsterdam is also planned, which will allow travellers to then connect to other trains going to other points in Europe.